alexiscolin/egghead-scraping/README.md

 Change the id, psw and download folder path variables inside the `src/env.js` file.

-Clone the repo, enter the downloaded folder, then **run the magic command `yarn get <myCourseURL>`.** Let Chromium start, parse the course and download every video, one by one.
+Clone the repo, enter the downloaded folder, then **run the magic command `yarn get <myCourseURL>`.** Let Chromium start, parse the course and download every video.

-After the last download and 1min of inactivity Puppeteer will shut down the browser.
+After the last download,Puppeteer will shut down the browser.

 ```bash